-It has long been hypothesized that phytochemicals are responsible for much of the disease protection aspect of diets rich in fruits, vegetables, pulses, cereals, and plant-based beverages such as tea and wine.
-So, how do phytochemicals improve our health and well-being?
+It has long been hypothesized that these are responsible for much of the disease protection aspect of diets rich in fruits, vegetables, pulses, cereals, and plant-based beverages such as tea and wine.
+So, how these improve our health and well-being?
 So far we have been able to understand this much:

 - Carotenoids like lutein and zeaxanthin (found in dark-green leafy vegetables, corn and egg yolks) decrease the incidence of macular degeneration, which leads to blindness in the aged population.

-- Phytochemicals also shield us from heart-related diseases by lowering the levels of LDL (bad) cholesterol.
+- Phytochemical also shield us from heart-related diseases by lowering the levels of LDL (bad) cholesterol.

 What about phytochemical supplements?

 The recommended intake of phytochemicals has not yet been defined.
 In fact, the long-term outcomes of pharmacological doses of phytochemicals on human health are not well understood.
-Thus, supplementation of phytochemicals is not recommended.
-Furthermore, phytochemicals appear to act in synergy, therefore, an isolated chemical may not prove to be beneficial.
+Thus, supplementation of phytochemical is not recommended.
+Furthermore, these appear to act in synergy, therefore, an isolated chemical may not prove to be beneficial.